North County News Tribune: History

 On December 28, 1973, Elfstrom retired and sold the paper to the Scripps-Howard Newspaper chain.
 In 1983, the newspaper cut nearly 25% of its editorial staff.
 It then also reduced daily coverage areas, and decreased its print editions to one day a week.
 Until it moved to a weekly publication schedule in 1985, The Daily News Tribune was Orange County's longest-running daily newspaper.
 In 1987, Community Media Enterprises acquired the paper.
 In 1992, The News Tribune was sold to Freedom Newspapers, owners of The Orange County Register.
+In 2012, the paper was expanded from a tabloid to a 24-page broadsheet.